Share:

 The Federal Government has implemented a new Code of Conduct, which is intended to be implemented in each state and territory.

-The code provides that “[i]t is intended that landlords will agree to tailored, bespoke and appropriate temporary arrangements for each SME tenant, taking into account their particular circumstances on a case-by-case basis.”
+The code provides that “it is intended that landlords will agree to tailored, bespoke and appropriate temporary arrangements for each SME tenant, taking into account their particular circumstances on a case-by-case basis.”

-Understanding your Lease
+Understanding your commercial Lease

-Before going into any Lease negotiations, whether as a Landlord or as a Tenant, it is important that you understand your rights and obligations under your Lease, and all options available to you.
+Before going into any commercial Lease negotiations, whether as a Landlord or as a Tenant, it is important that you understand your rights and obligations under your Lease, and all options available to you.
 Many Landlords and Tenants have not looked at their leases since they were first signed.

 Some of the things you should consider are: